JohnTwenty/Projects/Derelict/Editor/docs/ChatGPT5-SRD.md

 - Rotation: rotate ghosted item 90° via buttons or keyboard shortcuts.
 - Unselect: cancel ghosting, return to selection mode.
 - File operations via modals (New, Load, Save, Play).
+- Confirming **New** clears the board and resets the mission name to "Unnamed Mission".
 - Renderer updates after each change to BoardState.

 ## 5. Non-Functional Requirements